prasanna-arul/Arul-Prasanna-P/README.md

-# Hi, I'm Prasanna Arul 👋
+# Hi, I'm Arul Prasanna P 👋

 ECE student fascinated by aerospace and the cosmos.
 I'm building my coding skills through projects on orbits, satellites, and embedded sensors, with the goal of pursuing graduate studies in Japan.